Despite our best efforts, paper jams still exist.

 If you have a smartphone in your pocket, you possess a marvel of technological engineering that rivals NASA’s command center that placed a man on the moon.
 In fact, just the clock function on an iPhone 6 is 32,600 times faster than an Apollo-era NASA computer.
-Despite the fact that modern technology has come so far, paper jams in printers are still an issue.
+Despite the fact that modern technology has come so far, why are paper jams in printers are still an issue?

 Even in the highest quality printers on planet earth, a paper jam is still a possibility.
 There was even at one time that paper jams impacted the criminal justice system.
 The lawyers had a narrow window of time in which to deliver certain pressing documents to the courts or defendants could go free.
 Paper jams delayed this process so much that two-out-three defendants walked out of custody due to paper jams occurring within this window.
 Are the engineers employed by printer companies hellbent on driving us all insane?

 What’s the cause of paper jams?
-If you’re ready to “Office Space” an office printer in a field, your fury is misplaced.
+If you’re ready to “Office Space” an office printer in a field with a baseball bat, your fury is misplaced.
 The real culprit?
 Paper.